The inspiring life of Helen Keller

 Keller came into contact with American author, Mark Twain.
 Twain admired the perseverance of Keller and helped persuade Henry Rogers, an oil businessman to fund her education.
 With great difficulty, Keller was able to study at Radcliffe College, wherein 1904, she was able to graduate with a Bachelor of Arts degree.
 During her education, she also learned to speak and practise lip-reading.
 Her sense of touch became extremely subtle.
 She also found that deafness and blindness encouraged her to develop wisdom and understanding from beyond the senses.

-Helen Keller’s brilliant mind and the inspiring story won her many fans and a high profile
+Helen Keller’s brilliant mind and the inspiring story won her many fans and a high profileworldwide.
+She was friends with people like author Mark Twain and met with every

 An American president who served during her lifetime.